devnnei/Moddable-nnei-psych-m/README.md

 ## Is this different from the original Psych Engine :
-Yes (obviously) when trying to run the original Psych Source, i encountered many errors, this alternative is for the people who want to mod while still being able to compile it without running across errors.
+Yes (obviously) when trying to run the original Psych Source, i encountered many errors, this alternative is for the people who want to mod while still being able to compile it without running across errors. also added a few features such as credits at the start of a song, might add more (thx alicedotlua)

 Changed source/states/stages/Tank.hx